NewcastleComputingScience/csc8110/PracticalOne.md

 	>You can also read this document on the Microsoft Security website that will help you select a secure password:  [http://www.microsoft.com/security/online-privacy/passwords-create.aspx](http://www.microsoft.com/security/online-privacy/passwords-create.aspx)

-	>You will not be able to reset the your administrator password so it is important you make a note of it in a safe place.

 1. Under **Cloud Service** page, select **Create new cloud service**.